-As painful as it will be, I suggest you get your credit score now so you know where you are.
-While MyFico.com is going to charge you a few bucks.
-Or check your credit scores anytime, anywhere, and never pay for them at CreditKarma.com.
+As painful as it will be, I suggest you get your credit score now to know where you are.
+MyFico.com is going to charge you a few bucks, but it may be worth it to get the real deal knowing your information will not be used for marketing purposes.
+Another option: You can check your credit scores anytime, anywhere, and never pay for them at CreditKarma.com.
 You will need to create a simple, password-protected account.
-No credit card required.
+No credit card is required.

 Alternatively, some credit card issuers make credit scores available as a perk of carrying their card, so you might want to check that out.

-Once you have these, watch your score and your credit report like a hawk.
+Once you have it, watch your score and your credit report like a hawk.
 With so much open credit you are very vulnerable to identity theft.

-You should think seriously about getting identity theft protection through a company like Lifelock.
+You should consider getting identity theft protection through a company like Lifelock.
 That’s the company I and my family use.
 I highly recommend Lifelock.

 Breaking up is hard to do

 Dear Mary: I want to start closing inactive and otherwise useless credit card accounts that show up on my credit report.
 But exactly how should I do that?
 That might seem like a dumb question, but I really don’t know what to do.
 Thanks.
 Cecily